 - Sometimes looks more athlete first and receiver second - not always fluid and natural-looking in his routes

 - Has a similar playing style and athletic profile to Jaxonville WR Matt Jones from 2005 - who never made the jump from college athlete to NFL receiver

 - Does not always use his hands to secure deep throws, allowing the ball into his pads and chest

 Scouting Report: SummaryAlec Pierce has been shooting up draft boards lately as teams have become more aware of his super-athletic talents.
 He's got ideal size for an outside receiver, elite top-level speed, impressive vertical ability, and has the strength to outmuscle smaller corners.
 He however doesn't always look like a natural receiver and is still growing into the position, he also doesn't have the reliable hands you would look for on a high pick - which makes him a bit of risk.
 He's very much a boom-bust prospect at this point.

-We rate Pierce as a 4th round pick in the 2022 NFL Draft who will likely put on a show at the combine next March.
-He however will likely go higher - perhaps as high as the second round if a team falls in love with his athletic potential.
+We rate Pierce as a 3rd round pick in the 2022 NFL Draft.
+He blew up the combine with an amazing performance as expected and in doing so increased the chance a team falls in love with his athletic potential and overdrafts him.

 How other scouting services rate Alec Pierce (Overall Rank)